Hybrid work & burnout: what it is and how employers can help

 What is burnout?

 Two years ago, the World Health Organisation (WHO) officially recognized the term burnout.
-Pretty handy considering 2020 has been coined the !
+Pretty handy considering 2020 has been coined the great exhaustion!
 Burnout is formally defined as;

 Burnout: exhaustion of either physical or mental resources or a lack of motivation typically arising from prolonged stress at work.